 Have you ever wondered why IT folks always ask: “Have you restarted your PC/smartphone?”
 This is because restarting your device puts it in its default state and runs everything from scratch.

 This way, your PC gets rid of the trash and delivers better performance after the restart.
 Also known as rebooting, this restart process solves issues like RAM leakage, overheating, incomplete updates/installations, etc.

 Tech Support: “Did you restart your PC?”

 This is the question that’s asked very often when you contact tech support.
 We question the utility of this step and seek the logic behind it.
 This isn’t something that’s just related to our computers and laptops.
-Instead, it applies to smartphones, televisions, routers, and other electronic gadgets.
+Instead, it applies to smartphones, televisions, routers, and other electronic gadgets as well.
 This simple advice is so common that people try this solution on their own without giving a second thought.

-As our computers have become advanced, we don’t need to shut them down a couple of time during the day.
-They are designed in such a manner that one can keep working for many days without turning them off.
+As our computers have become advanced, we don’t need to shut them down a couple of times during the day.
+They are designed in such a manner that you can keep using them for days without turning them off.

-All types of electronic devices have some kind of program or operating system that contain a set of instructions.
+All types of electronic devices have some kind of program or operating system that contains a set of instructions.
 Just like a PC or smartphone, digital cameras, routers, TVs, etc. perform better when we unplug them for some time and plug them back in.

-So, the next time your tech support asks you to restart your computer/smartphone, don’t get mad.
+So, the next time your tech support asks you to restart your computer/smartphone, don’t get enraged.
 Just take a moment and consider the above-mentioned possibilities and give it a try.
 Just in case you’ve already performed a couple of restarts, tell them the same with patience and demand further assistance.

 Did you find this article helpful?
 Don’t forget to drop your views and suggestions in the comments section.